jannes/hyperdex-akka/README.md

 1. `docker run --net=akka-network --ip 172.18.0.22 -p 8080:8080 -it hyperdex:latest java -jar hyperdex.jar gateway 25251 1`
 2. `docker run --net=akka-network --ip 172.18.0.23 -it hyperdex:latest java -jar hyperdex.jar data 25252`

+### Running gatling tests
+First start the `hyperdex` system as described above.
+Then, in another terminal, run `sbt gatling:test`.
+It will run the gatling test as described in the `GatlingTest` folder.
+The output (including html file) is written to `target/gatling/gatlingtest-*`